aneeskhan47/DualSense-Controller-Tester/README.md

 # DualSense Controller Tester

-A GUI application for testing  PlayStation 5 DualSense controllers on Windows PC.
+A GUI application for testing and configuring PlayStation 5 DualSense controllers on PC.

 ![DualSense Controller Tester](screenshot.png)